 Why body-based psychotherapy?
 Throughout my work, I have both researched and personally witnessed the value of integrating the body into the healing journey by weaving attachment-based theory and cognitive techniques into somatic psychology, intuitive and developmental movement methods, and trauma-informed interventions.
 Paying attention the body’s messages, patterns and sensations offers insight into not only the felt sense but also the unconscious which can provide a more nuanced, experiential pathway to living more fulfilled and healthily embodied.

 Sessions: If you’re interested in hearing more or want to see if we are a good fit, call me at 404-210-6752, for a free 15-minute phone consultation.
 To schedule an appointment with me in Decatur, GA, please contact me via email or visit Gaia Counseling online.

 Psychotherapy for Individuals

 Psychotherapy for individuals offers a safe space to gently explore areas such as disordered eating, maternal mental health and more using attachment-based and somatic therapeutic approaches.
 Set aside time just for you to practice returning home to yourself in a more attuned, nurturing way.

-Psychotherapy Group offerings include a blend of process-oriented, expressive arts and psychoeducation in groups like Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.
+Psychotherapy Group offerings include a blend of process-oriented, expressive arts and psychoeducation in groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.

 Movement Education offers an array of workshops and presentations for clinicians and other helpers as well as experiential practices for psychotherapy groups.
 While the intersection of attachment theory, stages-of-change and developmental movement are covered and explored, specific topics include Attachment-based Experiential Movement, Inviting the Body into Therapy, and Movement as Metaphor.